hamidb80/hypothesis-of-understanding/readme.md

 > "Understanding isn’t a tree.
 It’s a wildfire—and you’re supposed to be the arsonist."

 ### Benefits
-well in my opponion the only benefit of using GoK or Mind maps is that you kinda see the structure of the content and gives a whole overview; but the benefits stops here...
+well in my opinion the only benefit of using GoK or Mind maps is that you kinda see the structure of the content and gives a whole overview; but the benefits stops here...

 ## Development
 - colors stolen from [ColorHunt](https://colorhunt.co/)